blog categories

 Also in the Berchtesgaden area lies the Königsee (or “King’s Lake”), the Hintersee and the Obersee.
 Each of these lakes provides impressive views, crystal clear water and enough adorable mountain cows to make your head explode.

-Finally and maybe most importantly, this area is also lesser known to international tourists and a much more immersive “German” experience.
-It is located only 30 minutes from Salzburg, Austria.
+Finally and maybe most importantly, there are areas here lesser known to international tourists.
+It makes for a quieter and more immersive “German” experience.
+It’s also located only 30 minutes from Salzburg, Austria.
 Therefore, it’s a great place to fly into and to place yourself between both countries for a honeymoon in the German and Austrian Alps.

-My top three recommendations for eloping in Berchtesgadenerland are:
+My top four activity recommendations for eloping in Berchtesgadenerland are:

 1. Boat ride across the Königsee (with a stop along the way for a traditional trumpet serenade)